 If ChromeNativeMessaging.exe could not be started, the following warning is displayed:

 Updating Symantec Endpoint Protection

-The official solution to SEP incompatibility with Chrome is to update Symantec Endpoint to the latest version 14.2.
-The latest update for Endpoint Protection (build 5569) can be obtained from the RU2 MP1 client patch page.
-This page contains instructions on how to download the latest patch and update the software with it.
+It is recommended that you update Symantec Endpoint to the latest version 14.2 to fix the SEP incompatibility with Chrome issue.
+You can download the latest Endpoint Protection build (5569) on the RU2 MP1 client patch page.
+This page provides instructions on how to download and install the latest patch.

 Disable Chrome rendering engine code